alishahzadmughal2006pakistan-blip/Quickcalculator/ANDROID_INTEGRATION.md

 # Android Integration Guide (AdMob & RevenueCat)

-This file contains your specific IDs and a guide for integrating them into your native Android project.
+This file contains your specific IDs and a guide for integrating them into your **native Android project (Kotlin/Java)**.

+**Important:** These keys and code snippets belong in your Android Studio project, not in the web application code.
+The web app calls functions like `window.Android.showRewardedAd()`, and your native Android code must listen for these calls and use the keys below to show the actual ads.

 ## 1. AdMob Configuration